pocomane/brewed-in-the-apocalypse/bita-strong.md

 __Harms__ An harm is a word or small sentence that represent physical injuries, mental stress, or any other negative condition that make sense for the ambientation.
 It should also cause effects in the fiction.
-Each harm has a number associated to it, that indicate how much will affect the roll.
-When it reach 0, the harm is deleted.
-The scenarist will say when increment by 1 an harm of a character, or when assign a new harm starting with value 1.
+Each harm has a number associated to it, from 0 up, that indicate how much will affect the roll.

 The harms can be decreased, or removed if reach 0, when something happens in the fiction that can cure or treat the status associated to the harms.